jafingerhut/core.btree-vector/doc/intro.md

 A rooted ordered tree is a tree where there is a distinguished _root node_.
-The root node has a (possibly empty) ordered sequence of child nodes, where all of those child nodes are distinct from the root node.
+The root node has a (possibly empty) ordered sequence of child nodes.
 If there are any nodes besides the root, each of them also has a possibly empty ordered sequence of child nodes.
-There are no cycles in the parent-child relationships, i.e. no node can be its own parent, grandparent, or ancestor of any kind.
+There are no cycles in the parent-child relationships, i.e. no node can be its own parent, grandparent, or ancestor of any kind (it's acyclic).
 Also, every node other than the root has exactly one parent.

 The figure below gives one example of a rooted ordered tree.
 Rooted trees are typically drawn with edges (i.e. lines) indicating